 DAY 3 Tupelo

-We begin with a tour of historic Corinth where we can view the antebellum homes that quartered generals from both sides during the Civil War.
-You will spend the rest of the morning, visiting the Civil War Interpretive Center, Crossroads Museum and Corinth Contraband Camp.
+Your morning will begin with a tour of historic Corinth and the antebellum homes that quartered generals from both sides during the Civil War.
+You will spend the rest of the morning, visiting the Civil War Interpretive Center, Crossroads Museum, and Corinth Contraband Camp.
 You will also view the redoubts where the battle itself and its related skirmishes happened in the autumn of 1862.

-In the afternoon we will drive to Brice's Crossroads, the site of a clash between Confederate troops under General Nathan Bedford Forrest (the post-war founder of the Ku Klux Klan) and the Union Cavalry under General Samuel D. Sturgis.
-Though outnumbered nearly 2-1, Forrest craftily routed the Union forces, though his Confederates were outnumbered nearly two to one.
+In the afternoon, you will pass by Brice's Crossroads, the site of a much-later clash between Confederate troops under General Nathan Bedford Forrest (the post-war founder of the Ku Klux Klan) and the Union Cavalry under General Samuel D. Sturgis.
+Stopping here, you will learn how Forrest craftily routed the Union forces, though his Confederates were outnumbered nearly two to one.

 DAY 4 Vicksburg

-We will start the study of the battle of Vicksburg near the remote landing site in Bruinsburg.
-We will explore the very path that Union General U.S. Grant and his troops followed after the key amphibious river crossing and started to march towards Vicksburg in April 1862.
-Two hundred yards from the spot of Grant's landing, the group will stop to view Windsor Ruins, the magnificent remains of an old plantation home General Grant passed as he sought out Confederate forces.
-We then visit the battlefield at Port Gibson, a site ten miles from Grant's crossing and the initial engagement of the Vicksburg Campaign.
+You will start your study of the Vicksburg Campaign at the remote site on the east bank of the Mississippi River near Bruinsburg where General Grant and his troops landed following their amphibious river crossing and started to march towards Vicksburg in April 1862.
+Two hundred yards from where they started to march on the eastern side of the river, you will visit Windsor Ruins, the magnificent remains of a plantation home that Grant and his troops moved past as they searched out Confederate forces.
+You will also visit Port Gibson, a site ten miles from Grant's crossing, where the first engagement in the Vicksburg Campaign took place.

 DAY 5 Vicksburg

-Vicksburg National Military Park, the vast, hallowed ground where the maneuvering and struggle for control of the Mississippi could occupy a tour group for several days.
-Our tour dedicates a day to this landmark battle.
-We will explore the park and study the battle, as well as the evidence of the grueling siege at this Confederate stronghold.
-We will finish the day with a visit to the USS Cairo, the Union gunship sunk by a Confederate torpedo (mine) in the Yazoo River.
+Vicksburg National Military Park is the vast and hallowed ground where the maneuvering and struggle for control of the Mississippi could occupy a scholar for several days, or even a lifetime.
+Your tour dedicates a day to this landmark battle.
+You will explore the park and study the way the two sides fought there.
+You will view evidence of the grueling siege at this Confederate stronghold and you will finish the day with a visit to the USS Cairo, the US gunboat sunk by a Confederate torpedo in the Yazoo River.

 DAY 6 Natchez

-In the morning, we visit the Old Courthouse Museum with its eclectic collection of artifacts from antebellum Vicksburg and the Civil War.
-We also stop at the riverfront to see the murals that depict local history and line the flood wall.
-Afterwards, we proceed south to the city of Natchez, traveling some of the way on the Natchez Trace.
+Your visits will begin in the morning at the Old Courthouse Museum in Vicksburg with its eclectic collection of artifacts from the Civil War.
+You will also see the riverfront and the murals that line the flood wall and depict the history of Vicksburg.

-Tour ends with check out on Sunday, November 6.
+The tour ends with check out and transfers to the New Orleans airport (MSY).
 If you are interested in extra nights post-tour in New Orleans, we are happy to pass along the hotel's group rate to you.